smithlabcode/ribotricer/README.rst

 =======================================================
-riboraptor : Tool for analysing ribosome profiling data
+riboraptor : a pipeline for analysing ribosome profiling data
 =======================================================